 In 1992 Paulette gave a speech on “Why Our Kids Need Civil Rights” to the City Club of Portland, Oregon.
 Have a listen and you’ll see why Paulette was such an effective advocate..

-You’ll find Paulette Goodman’s oral history in Making Gay History, the book.
+You can find Paulette Goodman’s oral history in the first edition of the Making Gay History book (titled Making History).

 Have a look at this collection of PFLAG buttons and photos covering the period from 1972 to 1992.